Catholic Apostolic Church: Sources of forms of worship

-For the service of the church a comprehensive book of liturgies and offices was provided by the "apostles."
+For the service of the church a comprehensive book of liturgies and offices was provided by the apostles.
 It dates from 1842 and is based on the Anglican, Roman and Greek liturgies.
 Lights, incense, vestments, holy water, chrism, and other adjuncts of worship are in constant use.
 In 1911, the ceremonial in its completeness could be seen in the church in Gordon Square, London and elsewhere.

-The daily worship consists of "matins" with "proposition" (or exposition) of the sacrament at 6 a.m., prayers at 9 a.m. and 3 p.m., and "vespers" with "proposition" at 5 p.m.
-On all Sundays and holy days there is a “solemn celebration of the eucharist” at the high altar; on Sundays this is at 10 a.m.
-On other days "low celebrations" are held in the side-chapels, which with the chancel in all churches correctly built after apostolic directions are separated or marked off from the nave by open screens with gates.
+The daily worship consists of matins with proposition (or exposition) of the sacrament at 6 a.m., prayers at 9 a.m. and 3 p.m., and vespers with proposition at 5 p.m.
+On all Sundays and holy days there is a "solemn celebration of the eucharist" at the high altar; on Sundays this is at 10 a.m.
+On other days low celebrations are held in the side-chapels, which with the chancel in all churches correctly built after apostolic directions are separated or marked off from the nave by open screens with gates.
 The community has always laid great stress on symbolism, and in the eucharist, while rejecting both transubstantiation and consubstantiation, holds strongly to a real (mystical) presence.
-It emphasizes also the "phenomena" of Christian experience and deems miracle and mystery to be of the essence of a spirit-filled church.
+It emphasizes also the phenomena of Christian experience and deems miracle and mystery to be of the essence of a spirit-filled church.

 The services were published as The Liturgy and other Divine Offices of the Church.
 Apostle Cardale put together two large volumes of writings about the liturgy, with references to its history and the reasons for operating in the ways defined, which was published under the title Readings on the Liturgy.

 The Eucharist, being the memorial sacrifice of Christ, is the central service.
 The Irvingian Churches teach the real presence of Christ in the Eucharist, though they rejected what they saw as the philosophical explanations of the Roman Catholic doctrine of transubstantiation as well as Lollardist doctrine of consubstantiation.

 Some of the music in the Catholic Apostolic Church is composed by Edmund Hart Turpin, former secretary of the Royal College of Organists.

-Special services

 Sacraments

 Irvingism teaches three sacraments: Baptism, Holy Communion and Holy Sealing.

-Prophecy and spiritual gifts

 Number of congregations and members

 In 1911, the CAC claimed to have among its clergy many of the Roman, Anglican and other churches, the orders of those ordained by Greek, Roman and Anglican bishops being recognized by it with the simple confirmation of an "apostolic act."
 The community had not changed in 1911 in general constitution or doctrine.
 At the time, it did not publish statistics, and its growth during late years before 1911 is said to have been more marked in the United States and in certain European countries, such as Germany, than in Great Britain.
-There are nine congregations enumerated in The Religious Life of London (1904).In the 21st century, of the principal CAC buildings in London, the Catholic Apostolic cathedral, in Gordon Square, survives and has been let for other religious purposes.
+There are nine congregations enumerated in The Religious Life of London (1904).In the 21st century, of the principal CAC buildings in London, the Catholic Apostolic Central Church, in Gordon Square, survives and has been let for other religious purposes.